act-rules/act-rules.github.io/_rules/image-has-name-23a2a8.md

 #### Failed Example 4

-The HTML `img` element has an accessible name that only consist of whitespace
+The HTML `img` element has an accessible name that only consist of whitespace.

 ```html
 <img aria-label=" " />